Charles Henry Bellenden Ker: Later life and other interests

 In 1852 the office of master in chancery was abolished, and that of conveyancing counsel to the court of chancery was instituted.
 To that post Ker was soon afterwards appointed during that year.
 He held that post till 1860.
 He was recorder of Andover from 1842 to July 1855.

 Ker was an advocate of popular education, and of the diffusion of literature and art.
 Charles Knight, in Passages of a Working Life, ii.
 120, 121, says that he was "the most fertile in projects of any member of the committee" of the Society for the Diffusion of Useful Knowledge, and suggested many publishing schemes apart from the society.

 Two of Charles Lock Eastlake's works were painted for Ker.
-He was himself a contributor of woodcuts as well as lives of Christopher Wren and Michael Angelo to the Penny Magazine.
+He was himself a contributor of woodcuts as well as lives of Christopher Wren and Michelangelo to the Penny Magazine.
 He was an original member of the Arundel Society, was interested in the foundation of schools of design, and helped to promote the establishment of the Department of Science and Art.

 Ker was one of the first private growers of orchids, and he wrote a series of articles under the pseudonym "Dodman" in the Gardeners' Chronicle.
 He was in early life a fellow of the Royal Society, but resigned his fellowship when in 1830 the Duke of Sussex was chosen president.